© 2025 MICHIGAN PUBLIC

 Plainwell Community Schools

-Plainwell Community Schools is one of several Michigan schools with a bond request on the November ballot.
+Plainwell Community Schools was one of several Michigan schools with a bond request on the November ballot.
 The district says funds are needed to expand cramped gyms, build a new preschool and more.
-Voters already rejected a version of the proposal in May.
+Voters rejected that proposal and the district isn't coming back in the May special election to try again.

 There are three different types of proposals Michiganders might see from their local district.